nasvalljohan/nasvalljohan/README.md

 <h1 align="left">Hi 👋, I'm Johan</h1>

-These are the projects(among many others) i have created and worked on during my time at STI - Stockholm Technical Institute
+These are the projects (..among many..) i have created and worked on during my time at STI - Stockholm Technical Institute

 ### **Android**